diskoverdata/diskover-docs/source_files/tags_application_methods_autotag.md

 #### Tag Application via Autotag

-Tags can be applied automatically via a series of rules applied to directories or file.
+Tags can be applied automatically via a series of rules applied to directories or files.
 The rules can be very powerful based on a combination of file name, extension, path, age, size, etc.

 - Auto-tagging rules can be found in the `diskover_autotag` config file for tagging files and directories.
 - Auto-tagging can also be done during a crawl by enabling autotag in diskover config and setting rules in the diskover config file.